Cons Lists and Folds in PHP

 Cons

-The other type of cell that is required stores the first element in its left-hand value (‘car’) and the next Cons cell in its right (‘cdr’).
-In this implementation we use alternative, more meaningful names for the ‘car’ and ‘cdr’ values.
-Following the head and tail naming convention instead.
+The other type of cell required stores the first element in its left-hand value (‘car’) and the next Cons cell in its right-hand value (‘cdr’).
+In this implementation, we use alternative, more meaningful names for the ‘car’ and ‘cdr’ values by following the head and tail naming convention instead.

 class Cons implements ConsCell